-As with previous years we were able to disperse slightly in excess of £12,400 in direct student grants from funds received by Hermes Trust (Registered Charity No. 281749).
-These funds are made available from two bequests left to Hermes Trust, whose Trustees have asked us to distribute these funds in support of students undertaking initial or further studies in anthroposophically oriented professional trainings or research.
-As there were lower number of applicants the average grant paid out was slightly higher than in previous years averaging £1,400/applicant.
+Due to the historic low in interest rates, our available funds were insufficient to offer grants from our own revenue.
+As with previous years we were able to disperse slightly in excess of £10,800 in grants from funds received by Hermes Trust (Registered Charity No. 281749).
+These funds are made available from two bequests left to Hermes Trust, whose trustees have asked us to distribute these funds in support of students undertaking initial or further studies in anthroposophically oriented professional trainings or research.
+We would like to express our thanks to colleagues at Hermes Trust who gave a special dispensation for funds to be used in support of applications that would normally be covered by the Doris Lamont and Maude Stott restricted funds.